reposense/RepoSense/docs/user_guide.md

 - The timelines (blue bar) of the charts should be aligned, so that the comparison of contribution between two authors are easier.
 - There is no limit to the area of the ramp.
 If the contribution for a time period is too large compared to the rest of the time period, it is going to overlap with the neighbor ramps.
 Thus, the ramps are transparent, so they will not cover their neighbors.
 - As Figure shown, when the user hovers the mouse a ramp, the time period and the exact amount of contribution will be shown.
-- If you click on a ramp, a github page containing the commits in that period of time will be opened
+- If you click on a ramp, a GitHub page containing the commits in that period of time will be opened

 #### Total Contribution Bars
 The total amount of code contributed is represented by the **red bars**, and the length of these red bars is proportional to the total contribution of the corresponding author.